esensar/neovim-java/core-rpc/README.md

 This is the Core RPC module, the core of this library.
 It provides the most basic interface for communicating with Neovim.

 It provides *Request*, *Response* and *Notification* messages, and a way to send and receive them.
-It uses `RPCConnection` interface for communication which just provides input and ouput streams.
+It uses `RpcConnection` interface for communication which just provides input and ouput streams.
 This module provides basic implementations of that interface allowing communication either through **TCP socket** or throguh **process** (used for embedded neovim instance).